Moduli of Admissible Pairs for Arbitrary Dimension, I: Resolution: The Sheaves-to-Pairs transformation (the standard resolution)

 and to its ``inverse image'' under $\sigma \!\!\! \sigma_1 ^0$:

 The ``inverse image'' under $\sigma \!\!\! \sigma_1 =\sigma \!\!\! \sigma_1 ^0 \circ \delta \!\! \delta_1 ^0 $ is exact because the kernel $W'_{\ell-1}$ is locally free.
-In this and other further segments the cokernel sheaves contain torsions (possibly, in the modified sense).
+In this and other further segments the cokernel sheaves contain torsions.
 This does not cause any obstacle for the procedure of resolution because, as we will see later, the resolution leads to a factoring out of the torsion.

 Next steps are similar to each other.
 They involve inverse images of the consequent segments

 where $W_0=\E$ and the kernel sheaf $W'_{\ell -i}$ in the next triple is a locally free $\OO_{\Sigma_{i-1}}$-module which is produced by the resolution of $\sigma \!\!\! \sigma_i ^\ast\dots \sigma \!\!\! \sigma_1 ^\ast W_{\ell -i}$ in the previous triple.